might0mi/Email-Spam_Classifier/README.md

 # Email-Spam_Classifier
-Classifies an email as spam or not using naive_bayes machine learning algorithm
+Classifies an email as spam or not using naive_bayes machine learning algorithm.
+Has a accuracy of around 94%